rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 ## Thinking Level 1 - The Autopilot

 We will use the above mechanisms to create an **Autopilot** for navigating the physical world.
+This will be able to interact with the physical world (e.g. observe, walk, pick up items) and respond quickly to events.
+It will not be capable of multi-step planning above this level of detail.

 ### Location Narrative

 Our AI will have a model of what is happening around it - the "here-and-now".
 The current moment will be a story clip with the AI in the centre and things happening around it in a 3D space.
 Earlier clips will be retained as a sequence going back in time.
 The current moment will include a visual field of view and a point of visual focus.
 As mentioned earlier, body-related senses and current emotions are included.